Article reviewed and approved by Dr. Ibtissama Boukas, physician specializing in family medicine

 If the pain is felt in the lumbar or buttocks, this can point to the following pathologies:

-In conjunction with other tests such as mobility and hip strength, as well as other specific tests, the Faber test can prove to be a useful tool for the practitioner when making the decision to refer to a medical imaging or other more detailed assessments.
+In conjunction with other tests such as hip mobility and strength, as well as other specific tests, the Faber test can be a useful tool for the practitioner when making the decision to refer for medical imaging or other more in-depth assessments.

 Procedure